Trade Gold Trading

 Pivot Points as a Energies tool

-The support and resistance levels calculated from the central pivot point and the previous market width may be used as exit points of the open Energies trades, but are rarely used as entry signals.
-For example, if the energies price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.
+The support and resistance levels calculated from the central pivot point & the previous market width may be used as exit points of the open Energies trades, but are rarely used as entry signals.
+For example, if the price is up-trending and breaks through the pivot point, the first or second resistance level is often a good target to close a position, as the probability of resistance and reversal increases greatly, with every resistance level.

 In pivot point analysis three levels are commonly recognized above and below the central point.
-These are calculated from the range of energies price movement in previous trading period and then added to the central point for resistances and subtracted from it for support areas.
+These are calculated from the range of price movement in previous trading period and then added to the central point for resistances and subtracted from it for support areas.

 Pivot Points

-Pivot levels can be used in many different ways.
-Here are a few of the most common methods for utilizing them:
+Pivot levels can be utilized in many different ways.
+Here are a few of the most commonly methods for utilizing them:

-To download Pivot points:
+To download Pivot points technical Indicator:

 https://c.mql5.com/21/9/pro4x_pivot_lines.mq4